OluwadamilareSunmola/Inspiringquotejs/README.md

-# Inspiringquotejs
+InspiringQuotesJS
+Project Overview:

-This project dynamically displays a curated collection of motivational quotes, enhancing user engagement and providing daily doses of wisdom.
+InspiringQuotesJS is an innovative, lightweight JavaScript module designed to dynamically display a handpicked collection of motivational and inspirational quotes.
+This project aims to enhance user engagement on websites by offering daily doses of wisdom, encouragement, and thought-provoking insights.